Electricity – Energy evolution

 Challenges Ahead: Network Stability

-As these devices become increasingly sophisticated, so too do the attacks that can target them, so proper protocols need to be implemented to protect against malicious activity.
+As these devices become increasingly sophisticated, so do the attacks that can target them, so proper protocols need to be implemented to protect against malicious activity.

-prehistoric energy sources
+Prehistoric energy sources

 Before the development of modern electricity, humans relied on more primitive forms of energy to power their daily lives.